 11. There are 13.7 million obese children and adolescents in the US.

 The group in this statistic is between the ages of 2 and 19.
 Even the childhood obesity rates in America are way too high, with 18.5% of the mentioned demographic being obese.
 It is alarming because of the increased risk of medical conditions awaiting them if they don’t lose weight soon enough.

-13. Almost 14% of the youngest Americans, those between the ages of 2 and 5, are obese.
+12. Almost 14% of Americans between the ages of 2 and 5 are obese.

 The older the children, the higher the obesity prevalence.
 18.4% of children between the ages of 6 and 11 are obese, and 20.6% of those between 12 and 19 are obese.
 US obesity statistics like these need to be discussed more often if things need to be changed.

 13. Hispanic children and adolescents had the highest obesity rate of 25.8%.